ErikMinekus/sm-ripext/curl/docs/INSTALL.md

     LDFLAGS="-Wl,-s -Wl,-Bsymbolic -Wl,--gc-sections"

 Be sure also to strip debugging symbols from your binaries after compiling using 'strip' (or the appropriate variant if cross-compiling).
 If space is really tight, you may be able to remove some unneeded sections of the shared library using the -R option to objcopy (e.g. the .comment section).

-Using these techniques it is possible to create a basic HTTP-only shared libcurl library for i386 Linux platforms that is only 113 KiB in size, and an FTP-only library that is 113 KiB in size (as of libcurl version 7.50.3, using gcc 5.4.0).
+Using these techniques it is possible to create a basic HTTP-only libcurl shared library for i386 Linux platforms that is only 133 KiB in size (as of libcurl version 7.80.0, using gcc 11.2.0).

 You may find that statically linking libcurl to your application will result in a lower total size than dynamically linking.

 Note that the curl test harness can detect the use of some, but not all, of the `--disable` statements suggested above.
 Use will cause tests relying on those features to fail.
 The test harness can be manually forced to skip the relevant tests by specifying certain key words on the `runtests.pl` command line.
-Following is a list of appropriate key words:
+Following is a list of appropriate key words for those configure options that are not automatically detected:

  - `--disable-cookies`          !cookies
+ - `--disable-dateparse`        !RETRY-AFTER !CURLOPT_TIMECONDITION !CURLINFO_FILETIME !If-Modified-Since !getdate !-z
- - `--disable-manual`           !--manual
+ - `--disable-libcurl-option`   !--libcurl
- - `--disable-proxy`            !HTTP\ proxy !proxytunnel !SOCKS4 !SOCKS5
+ - `--disable-verbose`          !verbose\ logs

 # PORTS

 This is a probably incomplete list of known CPU architectures and operating systems that curl has been compiled for.
-If you know a system curl compiles and runs on, that isn't listed, please let us know!
+If you know a system curl compiles and runs on, that is not listed, please let us know!

 ## 85 Operating Systems